apache/iceberg/format/spec.md

 1. Lower and upper bounds are serialized to bytes using the single-object serialization in Appendix D. The type of used to encode the value is the type of the partition field data.
 2. If -0.0 is a value of the partition field, the `lower_bound` must not be +0.0, and if +0.0 is a value of the partition field, the `upper_bound` must not be -0.0.

+#### First Row ID Assignment

+Row ID inheritance is used when row lineage is enabled.
+When not enabled, a manifest's `first_row_id` must always be set to `null`.
+Once enabled, row lineage cannot be disabled.
+The rest of this section applies when row lineage is enabled.

+When adding a new data manifest file, its `first_row_id` field is assigned the value of the snapshot's `first_row_id` plus the sum of `added_rows_count` for all data manifests that preceded the manifest in the manifest list.

+The `first_row_id` is only assigned for new data manifests.
+Values for existing manifests must be preserved when writing a new manifest list.
+The value of `first_row_id` for delete manifests is always `null`.

 ### Scan Planning